mrombout/mrombout/README.md

 Hello!
-I am `Mike Rombout`, and I'm a Software Engineer building microservices at Philips HealthSuite digital platform.
+I am `Mike Rombout`, and I'm a Software Engineer at [Elastisys](https://github.com/elastisys/) helping customers succeed with Kubernetes!

 * ⛅ I'm interested in cloud native and cloud agnostic software solutions.
 * 🐹 And building beautiful software in Go, but I don't mind a bit of ♨️ either.